Alcohol Abuse Counselling Wolverhampton

 The good news is that these changes in Brain Function CAN be reversed through the appropriate use of drugs or Psychotherapy.

-Psychotherapy for Alcohol Abuse
+Psychological Therapy for Alcohol Abuse

-Psychotherapy for Alcohol Abuse an help you to learn how to take more control over your ‘urges’ and ‘drinking habits’ as it can help you become more focused on dealing positively with the problem.
+Psychotherapy for Alcohol Abuse can help you to learn how to take more control over your ‘urges’ and ‘drinking habits’ as it can help you become more focused on dealing positively with the problem.

 Generally we recommend following a course of the Thrive Programme for Alcohol Abuse problems.